gentsk77/EECS325/Assignments/HW3/HW3_yxs626.md

   - switching rate is limited by memory bandwidth (2 bus crossings per datagram)
 - **switching via a bus**
   - switch datagram from input port memory to output port memory via a shared bus
-  - all output ports will receive the datagram, but nly the correct one will keep it
+  - all output ports will receive the datagram, but only the correct one will keep it
-  - switching speed is limited by bus bandwidth
+  - switching rate is limited by bus bandwidth
 - **switching via interconnection network (crossbar)**
   - switch datagrams via 2N buses that connect N input ports to N output ports
-  - each verticle bus intersects with each horizontal bus at an intersection that is controlled by the fabric controller
+  - each verticle bus intersects with each horizontal bus at an intersection controlled by the fabric controller
   - fragment datagram into cells of fixed length and switch these cells through the fabric
   - datagrams to be forwarded will not be blocked by datagrams being forwarded to the other ports
   - overcome bus bandwidth limitations